jjawny/game-of-life/README.md

 ### _"why did you commit .env?"_

-This is a toy app (no PII, no secrets, nothing sensitive), .env here is purely used to inject dynamic for the game
+This is a toy app (no PII, no secrets, nothing sensitive), this [.env](./.env) is purely for injecting dynamic into the game

 ### _"how do i regen the dependency graph?"_